-WE WILL (as at March 2023) PROGRESS (since March 2023) WE HAVE (as at March 2023) and will contribute to an effective compliance enforcement system for Garda vetting in the organisation.
+WE WILL (as at March 2023) PROGRESS (since March 2023) WE HAVE (as at March 2023) members and contribute to an effective compliance enforcement system for Garda Vetting (and Safeguarding Training) in the organisation.
 10C We have required that all cadets transferring to the adult SJAI on their 18 th birthday must be vetted before joining the relevant adult division.
 For several years, we have discontinued the practice whereby cadets could transfer to the adult section of SJAI between the ages of 16-18, and now do not allow such transfer until the cadet is 18 years of age.
 We will continue to require that all cadets transferring to the adult SJAI must be vetted before joining the relevant adult division.
 We will continue to only allow cadets transfer to the adult SJAI upon reaching their 18 th birthday.
-We will continue to only allow cadets transfer to the adult SJAI upon reaching their 18 th birthday and completion of Garda Vetting.
+We will continue to only allow Cadets transfer to the adult SJAI upon reaching their 18 th birthday and completion of Garda Vetting.
+On reaching their 16 th birthday, Cadets will now be Garda Vetted, with parental consent, in accordance with GNVB policy and our reviewed Garda Vetting Policy & Procedure 2025.
+On progressing to the adult section of SJAI, Garda Vetting will be completed under the auspices of the volunteer themselves rather than with the consent of their parent/guardian which applies while aged under-18.